bentduso/advent-of-code/README.md

 # Advent of Code

-This repository contains my solutions to [Advent of Code](https://adventofcode.com) challenges, implemented in Elixir!
+This repository contains my solutions to [Advent of Code](https://adventofcode.com) puzzles, implemented in Elixir!